Jaja Wachuku: Minister for Foreign Affairs

 In 1961, Wachuku was appointed Nigeria's inaugural Minister of Foreign Affairs and Commonwealth Relations.
 Wachuku served in the role until 1965.
 Prior to Wachuku's tenure, Prime Minister Balewa doubled as the country's foreign affairs advocate.

-Concerning Wachuku becoming Minister for Foreign Affairs and Commonwealth Relations, the last colonial Governor-General of Nigeria, Sir James Wilson Robertson, sent a report to Iain Macleod, UK Secretary of State for the Colonies, stating:
+Concerning Wachuku becoming Minister for Foreign Affairs and Commonwealth Relations, the last colonial Governor-General of Nigeria, Sir James Wilson Robertson, sent a report to Iain Macleod, UK Secretary of State for the Colonies, stating that:

-It seems unlikely that the Prime Minister will make many changes in his Cabinet on independence.
+"It seems unlikely that the Prime Minister will make many changes in his Cabinet on independence.
 I believe he intends to recommend Mr. Jaja Wachuku to me to be the Foreign Minister; not Mallam Maitama Sule, who has been rumoured as a possibility.
 Mr. Wachuku is a lawyer from the Eastern Region and is at present Speaker of the House of Representatives.
 He is an intelligent young man who has held somewhat extreme nationalist views, but is now settling down.
 If the Prime Minister can keep him in reasonable control, he might do very well.
-He will probably associate with him a Northerner as Minister of State.
+He will probably associate with him a Northerner as Minister of State."

 On 14 July 1962, Wachuku was decorated with the insignia of the Commander of the Order of the Niger Republic, in recognition of "services to the People of the Republic of Niger" by President Hamani Diori.
 As Foreign Affairs Minister, Wachuku organised the Afro/Asian group of States and worked to get Liberia voted into the United Nations Security Council, and Ethiopia into the UN Economic and Social Council.
 He also worked towards the amendment of the United Nations Charter – increasing the Security Council from eleven to fifteen – taking into account African nations.

 It was concerning this period in Nigeria's history that Ambassador Owen W. Roberts, United States' 1964 to 1965 Political Officer in Lagos, said: